20 Of The Best Indonesian Foods To Try Today!

 #3 Sate

 Similar to soto, there are several types of Sate in Indonesia.
 All of them share similar characteristics: the dish consists of a piece of meat skewered on a stick and grilled over hot coal served with a sauce.
-The thing that differentiates one sate from another is the sauce, which is most commonly peanut based, and type of meat.
+The result is a delicious tasting treat and one of our favourite Indonesia foods.
+The thing that differentiates one sate from another is the type of meat as well as the sauce, which is most commonly peanut based.
 Among the most popular meats include chicken and goat, while sauce popularity is much more spread out.

 #5 Nasi Goreng

 Literally translating to fried rice, versions of Nasi Goreng can be found in other countries as well such as Malaysia, Singapore, and China.
-However, Indonesian Nasi Goreng is popular for having the richest flavours out of the bunch.
-You can pretty much add any ingredient of your liking when making Nasi Goreng, but if you want to follow the traditional route make sure to add fried eggs and shallots to the mix!
+However, Indonesian Nasi Goreng is popular for having the richest flavours out of the bunch, and is our trusted, go-to dish when we're in the region and craving something tasty, substantial and easy-to-find.
+You can pretty much add virtually any ingredient to your Nasi Goreng, but if you want to follow the traditional route make sure to add fried eggs and shallots to the mix!

 #6 Martabak